tenstorrent/tt-isa-documentation/WormholeB0/EthernetTile/BabyRISCV/InstructionCache.md

 ## Cache invalidation

-The baby RISCV cores do *not* implement the `Zifencei` extension, and thus the `fence.i` instruction is *not* available and cannot be used to flush the instruction cache (if executed, it'll be treated as if it were a `nop` instruction).
+The baby RISCV cores do *not* implement the `Zifencei` extension, and thus the `fence.i` instruction is *not* available and cannot be used to flush the instruction cache.
+If executed, it'll be treated as if it were a `nop` instruction; this is a NonContractualBehavior and should not be relied upon.

 The instruction cache is only cleared during [reset](../SoftReset.md#riscv-soft-reset), though it is also possible to trash the entire contents of the cache by executing 128 instructions from consecutive addresses in L1.